skhaz/awesome-qt/README.md

     - [Networking](#networking)
     - [Web Frameworks](#web-frameworks)
 - [Software](#software)

+## Binding
+* [PyQt](http://www.riverbankcomputing.com/software/pyqt/) - PyQt is a set of Python v2 and v3 bindings for Digia's Qt application framework and runs on all platforms supported by Qt including Windows, MacOS/X and Linux.
+PyQt5 supports Qt v5.
+PyQt4 supports Qt v4 and will build against Qt v5.
+The bindings are implemented as a set of Python modules and contain over 620 classes.
+* [PySide](http://qt-project.org/wiki/PySide) - The PySide project provides LGPL-licensed Python bindings for the Qt.
+It also includes complete toolchain for rapidly generating bindings for any Qt-based C++ class hierarchies.

 ## Compression
 * [KArchive](https://projects.kde.org/projects/frameworks/karchive) - A library for creating, reading, writing and manipulating file archives like zip and tar.
 It also provides transparent compression and decompression of data, using formats like gzip, via a subclass of QIODevice.